How to Choose Health Insurance in 6 Steps

 • PPOs are more flexible health insurance plans that usually cost more.

-PPOs are good if you need frequent specialist care, are managing chronic health conditions, travel frequently or want flexibility about your doctors.
+PPOs are good if you need frequent specialist care, are managing chronic health conditions, travel frequently or want flexibility in your choice of doctors.

-Other types of plans, such as EPOs and POS plans, are sometimes available, but they're less popular and less intuitive to use.
+Other types of plans, such as EPOs and POS plans, are sometimes available, but they're less common.

 6. Look for any extras that tip the scales

-Benefits like gym memberships, acupuncture or healthy living rewards can tip the scale as to which health insurance plan is the best value.
+Benefits like gym memberships, acupuncture and healthy living rewards can tip the scale as to which health insurance plan is the best value.

 Always consider your main medical benefits first.
 You don't want to let a $100 perk outweigh your coverage for expensive things like surgery or prescriptions.